Malnutrition a Danger to Nursing Home Residents

 Malnutrition, especially in aged patients, can be a life-threatening illness.
 Without the proper nutrition, it becomes even harder for elderly patients to ward off infection, which may lead to additional medical complications and may even prove fatal.

 If you notice any of these signs, it is important to speak up and act fast:

 - Fragile bones, muscle loss, weakness

 - Dry skin

 It is important to speak out if you notice any of the signs of malnutrition.
 Even if you believe the neglect is accidental or an isolated incident, it is never acceptable for a nursing home not to do its duty.
 While it may be an isolated incident, chances are that others could be suffering through the same problems.

 If you or a loved one is suffering from malnutrition as a patient in a nursing home and is exhibiting signs of neglect, contact Rich Hitz at Carlson & Burnett.
 Rich has specific experience representing victims and families who have been harmed by negligence at nursing homes that resulted in injury or sickness.
-If you would like to discuss your case or want more information, please contact our offices for a free confidential consultation.
+If you would like to discuss your case or want more information, please Call Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.